TomoGuide/TomoGuide.github.io/docs/03-tutorial/04-template-matching/index.md

   </figcaption>
 </figure>

-Here is a short step by step guide on how to open your particles in ArtiaX.
+Here is a short step-by-step guide on how to open your particles in ArtiaX.

-Once you've installed ArtiaX, you should have have these options available on the top window:
+Once you've installed ArtiaX, you should have these options available on the top window:

 <a href="/imgs/38_artiax1.JPG" data-lightbox="image-gallery">
   <img src="/imgs/38_artiax1.JPG" alt="Processing Workflow" style="width:70%;">